So you’ve kept every New Year’s resolution perfectly, right?

 - spent time with friends and family.

-Start by asking yourself these three questions:
+So, let’s start by asking the following three questions:

-3. Who am I trying to please?
+3. Who am I trying to please by doing this?

 July 1st is the perfect day to begin again.

 Let’s pause to take a look at the past six months…

 2. Make a list a list of your goals/resolutions.

 3. Check your goals against your Personal Mission Statement.

 And remember… the Spirit is with you to help you.

 And the Holy Spirit helps us in our weakness.
 For example, we don’t know what God wants us to pray for.
 But the Holy Spirit prays for us with groanings that cannot be expressed in words.
 And the Father who knows all hearts knows what the Spirit is saying, for the Spirit pleads for us believers in harmony with God’s own will.Romans 8:26–27